asmyasikova83/MEG_probability/README.md

 Plot_time_course_in_html_call.py exploits compute_p_val.py to compute t_statistics and relevant p_vals when comparing 2 states (available - Negative feedback versus Positive feedback, Risk vs Norisk, Prerisk vs Postrisk).
 Time intervals with stat. significant comparisons are highlighted.
 The output of plot_time_course_in_html_call.py comprises .svg for each channel  + html for the overall result.
 Make_pdf_from_pic_and_html_time_course.py converts html into pdf.
 Note: pdfkit is needed.

 For plotting topomaps with marked stat. significant sensors in contrasts use plot_topo_stat_call.py.
 This script also calls compute_p_val.py for statistics.
 The resuls is plotted over time using built-in plot_topomap.
 Note: averaging is performed over 100 ms (+/- 50 ms from the indicated time point).
-Plot_topo_stat_call.py visualizes states, contrast, contrast with marked sensors, contrast with marked sensors after fdr correction (correction for multiple comparisons).
+Plot_topo_stat_call.py visualizes states, contrast with marked sensors via space_fdr (time is not taken into account), contrast with marked sensors, time taken into account (deep fdr).
+Fdr correction = correction for multiple comparisons.
 The output is .png for states and contrasts and overall html which is further converted to pdf using plot_topo_fdr_pdf.py

 Note: settings for visualization are located in config.py.

+Statistics via Threshold-free cluster enhancement method

+In script tfce_time_course_in_html_call.py we exploit a permutation-based method for the control of Type 1 error (false positive stat. inference)

+TFCE, in conjunction with bootstrap is a valid method for ERP inference Pernet CR, Latinus M, Nichols TE, Rousselet GA.
+Cluster-based computational methods for mass univariate analyses of event-related brain potentials/fields: A simulation study.
+J Neurosci Methods.
+2015;250:85-93. doi:10.1016/j.jneumeth.2014.08.003

+Alternative baseline correction and trend removal in ERF Script config.py contains settings (baseline == 'fixation_cross_norisks') and baseline_correction.py implements logic of baseline correction via norisk epochs in the interval preceding the appearance of fixation cross.
+Script baseline_GA.py and additional branches in compute_p_val.py allows to remove trend in Events Related Fields analysis.
+Using relevant settings in config.py, this trend removal from ERF can be carried out via baseline over fix cross and baseline from norisks.

+T-statistics over blocks (runs)
+Along with averaging over blocks (runs) we perform statistical comparisons without averaging over blocks in compute_p_val.py.
 TODO
 Change paths in tfr_for_spec.py, do_spec.py, settings in pdf makers